hantsy/spring-native-example/README.md

-# spring-native-example
+# Spring Native Example

-An example application built with Spring Native.
-Please [this blog entry](https://hantsy.medium.com/building-your-first-spring-native-application-ae169136e544) for details.
+An example application to demo Spring Native.

+**Please read [this blog entry](https://hantsy.medium.com/building-your-first-spring-native-application-ae169136e544) for more details**.

 ## Prerequisites

-* Java 11
+* Java 17
-* Apache Maven 3.8.1
+* Apache Maven 3.8.1+
 * Docker
 * GraalVM 21 if building the application to native executable application by GraalVM native image